nd1012/JS-LINQ/README.md

 console.log(linqArray[2]);// 3
 ```

 Explaination: The array that you give to the constructor will be fed item by item trough a generator function to the LINQ array object, as the items are required.
-After constructing the instance, no item was processed yet.
+After constructing the instance, no item was processed yet, but `Count` would return the estimated length.
 The `First` method will process exactly one item, which will be available at index `0` of the LINQ array object.
 But index `1` still returns `undefined`, because the second item wasn't processed by the generator yet. `EnsureGenerated` will force the generator to process all pending items.

 Once you've used a method that forced to iterate trough all items, you can be sure that all items have been generated.
 The inherited array object methods like `sort`, `map`, `filter` etc. will iterate trough all items, for example.
 Please refer to the [JavaScript `Array` reference](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Array) for details about that.